 Off to the backyard in an even dash all 3 kids were ready to find their treasure.
 It was not long before they paused as though they were finished.
 The parents asked for an inventory from each child and determined 4 eggs were still outstanding.
 “Kids, there are still some more out there.”
 “Alice, you are getting warm.
 Max you are getting cold.
 Taylor you should be able to smell it from there.”

-Finally all 24 eggs were discovered and the children happily traded them so everyone had 8 eggs (keep in mind, I made this story up.
-In real life the 2 younger kids would be screaming the oldest found more.
-Go with me here, though).
+Finally all 24 eggs were discovered and the children happily traded them so everyone had 8 eggs (keep in mind, in real life the 2 younger kids would be screaming the oldest found more.
+Yes, I’m the oldest).

 When it was all over, whose eggs are they?
 The children’s, right?
 Because they found them.
 Wouldn’t it be easier just the hand each kid a basket with 8 eggs in it when they got up?
 Then, whose eggs would they be?
 Mommy and Daddy’s eggs.